HobbyFoamer/hf-foam-4.0/README.md

-# hf-foam-4.0
+# hf-foam
-Customized CFD solvers and applications based on foam-extend-4.0
+Customized CFD solvers and applications based on foam-extend